quangpro1610/baron-landing-wp/wp-content/plugins/wp-all-export/readme.txt

 * Upload the plugin from the Plugins page in WordPress
 * Unzip wp-all-export.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

+== Frequently Asked Questions ==

+= How do I export WordPress data to CSV? =

+1. Go to All Export › New Export.
+2. Select the post type that you want to export.
+3. Configure the export columns.
+4. Leave the Export Type set to CSV File.
+5. Run the export and download the export file.

+= How do I export WordPress data to Excel? =

+1. Create a new export at All Export › New Export.
+2. Choose the post type that you wish to export.
+3. Select your export columns.
+4. Change the Export Type to Excel File.
+5. Complete the export and download the export file.

+= How do I export WordPress data to XML? =

+1. Start a new export in All Export › New Export.
+2. Select the export post type from the dropdown list.
+3. Set up your export columns.
+4. Change the Export Type to Feed › Simple XML Feed.
+5. Finish the export and download the export file.

+= How do I export an entire WordPress site? =

+By default, WordPress offers a native tool to export all WordPress data.
+To export a WordPress site entirely and manually, you can also export the WordPress database and then download the WordPress files from your server via SFTP or FTP.

+With our plugin, you can export the post types or custom post types available on your WordPress site, but you can't export your full site at once.
+You have to export one post type at a time.

+= How do I export WordPress media? =

+To export media from your WordPress site, you must export the post type or custom post type associated with the media that you wish to export.
+For example, if you have multiple images attached to posts, you need to export the WordPress posts to obtain those images.

+= What types of data can I export from WordPress? =

+You can export every type of data, including posts, pages, categories, tags, users, comments, custom data, images, and all types of WooCommerce data.

+= Can I export WordPress data in different languages? =

+Yes.
+You can export text in more than 40 languages when using the [WordPress Multilingual Plugin (WPML)](https://wordpress.org/plugins/woocommerce-multilingual/).

+= How do I schedule WordPress exports? =

+To schedule WordPress exports, you can either manually create cron jobs on your server or use our automatic service to schedule your exports directly from our interface.

+= Can I export custom WordPress data added by a plugin or extension? =

+Yes.
+Our plugin automatically detects all custom fields, categories, and tags created by any WordPress theme or plugin.
+You can export this custom data the same way that you export regular data.

+= How do I migrate WordPress data to another website? =

+1. Export the WordPress data that you want to migrate.
+2. Download the Bundle option, which includes import instructions.
+3. Import the bundle file on the destination site.
+4. WP All Import will automatically configure itself using the bundle file.
+5. Complete the import and review your migrated data.

+= How do I bulk edit WordPress data? =

+1. Export the WordPress data that you want to edit.
+2. Open the export file in your favorite spreadsheet app.
+3. Perform your bulk edits.
+4. Import the modified file back into WordPress.
+5. Review the affected data to make sure the changes were applied.

+= How do I get support? =

+If you are using the free version of the plugin, you can obtain support through the WordPress.org community forums.
+If you have purchased the premium version, you can email us directly and we will respond as quickly as we can, typically in less than one business day.

 == Changelog ==

+= 1.4.0 =
+*security improvement
+*improvement: better PHP 8.2 support
+*improvement: enable adding BOM to files by default for new exports and improve description *improvement: minimize code called during AJAX requests *improvement: remove 'wp_navigation' from dropdown on Step 1 *improvement: add code to 'admin_head' only on WP All Export pages

+= 1.3.9 =
+* improvement: remove deprecated jQuery functions
+* bug fix: resolve various PHP notices and warnings
+* bug fix: error on Step 1 when 'Disable syntax highlighting when editing code' User option is enabled

+= 1.3.8 =
+* improvement: only contact Scheduling service if a Scheduling license is set
+* bug fix: enable use of 's', 'LIKE' and 'NOT LIKE' in WP_Query exports

 = 1.3.7 =
 * bug fix: cannot save Scheduling service license key